2021 Daraa offensive: Clashes

-On August 16, a member of the Syrian Army's 4th Division was shot dead by unknown gunmen in Maskin city in the north-western countryside of Daraa.
+On 16 August, a member of the Syrian Army's 4th Division was shot dead by unknown gunmen in Maskin city in the north-western countryside of Daraa.
 A civilian was also killed by gunmen in al-Sanamayn city, after being accused of “dealing with the military security service and snitching on oppositionists”.

-On August 19, an IED targeted a Syrian army convoy of the 112th Brigade on the al-Shabrouq road between the two towns of Nafaa and Ain Zakr in west of Daraa countryside, killing 6 Syrian soldiers and militiamen, including a Brigadier.
+On 19 August, an IED targeted a Syrian army convoy of the 112th Brigade on the al-Shabrouq road between the two towns of Nafaa and Ain Zakr in west of Daraa countryside, killing six Syrian soldiers and militiamen, including a brigadier.

-On August 20, Syrian artillery shelling in Daraa al-Balad killed Mohamed Hilal Zatima, a reconciled commander of the Free Syrian Army.
+On 20 August, Syrian artillery shelling in Daraa al-Balad killed Mohamed Hilal Zatima, a reconciled commander of the Free Syrian Army.

-On August 25, it was reported by the Syrian Observatory for Human Rights and pro-government media that a truce and evacuation was agreed between Syrian rebels and Syrian Armed forces.
-Rebels forces will be allowed to leave Darás toward Syria's North (Idlib) in turn Syrian Armed forces could enter Dara al-Balad.
+On 25 August, it was reported by the Syrian Observatory for Human Rights and pro-government media that a truce and evacuation was agreed between Syrian rebels and Syrian Armed forces.
+Rebels forces will be allowed to leave Darás toward Syria's North (Idlib) in turn Syrian Armed forces could enter Daraa al-Balad.

-On August 26, one Syrian soldier was killed and 4 others were wounded after an IED exploded targeting a Syrian army vehicle on the road between Nawa and Sheikh Maskeen.
-This follows Syrian army bombardments on Tafas city, resulting in the death of 2 civilians and the injury of several others.
+On 26 August, one Syrian soldier was killed and four others were wounded after an IED exploded targeting a Syrian army vehicle on the road between Nawa and Sheikh Maskeen.
+This follows Syrian army bombardments on Tafas city, resulting in the death of two civilians and the injury of several others.

-On August 27, 6 members of the reconciled 5th Corps, including a commander, were killed in a Syrian army ambush at al-Ruba’i checkpoint between al-Msifrah and al-Jizah.
+On 27 August six members of the reconciled 5th Corps, including a commander, were killed in a Syrian army ambush at al-Ruba’i checkpoint between al-Msifrah and al-Jizah.
 Fierce fighting between gunmen and the Syrian army took place on the frontline of al-Kaziyah in al-Mansheya area in Daraa al-Balad shortly after.

-Between August 29 and August 30, 7 Syrian soldiers were killed in clashes with insurgents along with 12 others wounded throughout Daraa province.
+Between 29 and 30 August seven Syrian soldiers were killed in clashes with insurgents along with 12 others wounded throughout Daraa province.
 These events come prior to Syrian army shelling on the besieged Daraa al-Balad, that left civilian casualties.

-After the heavy bombardment, the insurgents agreed to a truce on September 1, allowing for rebels to settle their status with the government.
+After the heavy bombardment, the insurgents agreed to a truce on 1 September, allowing for rebels to settle their status with the government.
 Russian military police and Syrian state forces entered the besieged Daraa al-Balad neighborhood, hoisting up the Syrian flag in the area.
-The truce was soon broken, with intense clashes reported on September 5.
+The truce was soon broken, with intense clashes reported on 5 September.
 The same day, the Russians threatened the insurgents that they would take part in a government offensive if they refused to surrender.

-On September 5, the insurgents agreed to another truce, with 60 militants handing over their weapons to the Syrian army.
+On 5 September, the insurgents agreed to another truce, with 60 militants handing over their weapons to the Syrian army.
 The new agreement allowed several pro-government checkpoints to be established in Daraa al-Balad.